ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 based on metadata contained in its COSE Envelope (notably the identity of its Issuer) and on prior Signed Statements already added to a Registry.

+Registry:

+: the verifiable append-only data structure that stores Signed Statements in a Transparency Service often referred to by the synonym ledger.
+SCITT supports multiple Registry and Receipt formats to accommodate different Transparency Service implementations, such as historical Merkle Trees and sparse Merkle Trees.

+Signed Statement:

+: an identifiable and non-repudiable Statement about an Artifact made by an Issuer.
+In SCITT, Signed Statements are encoded as COSE signed objects; the payload of the COSE structure contains the issued Statement.

+Statement:

+: any serializable information about an Artifact.
+To help interpretation of Statements, they must be tagged with a media type (as specified in {{RFC6838}}).
+For example, a statement may represent a Software Bill Of Materials (SBOM) that lists the ingredients of a software Artifact, or some endorsement or attestation about an Artifact.

+Transparency Service:

+: an entity that maintains and extends the Registry, and endorses its state.
+A Transparency Service is often referred to by its synonym Notary.
+A Transparency Service can be a complex distributed system, and SCITT requires the Transparency Service to provide many security guarantees about its Registry.
+The identity of a Transparency Service is captured by a public key that must be known by Verifiers in order to validate Receipts.

 Transparent Statement:

 : a Signed Statement that is augmented with a Receipt created via registration at a Transparency Services (stored in the unprotected header of COSE envelope of the Signed Statement).